aws-samples/appsync-with-postgraphile-rds/README.md

 ## The solution

-Deploy the solution into an existing vpc with RDS, or after **vpc-with-pg**.
+Deploy the solution into an existing vpc with RDS, or after deploying **vpc-with-pg**.

 ### Solution Requirements